kyracalvert/sound-tune-instrument-hotel/README.md

 5. Run `npm start` to connect this project to Localhost

 ## Completed Features
-A. Two-view navigation
+1. Two-view navigation
-B. Input fields and drop-down menus to collect instrument and owner information
+2. Input fields and drop-down menus to collect instrument and owner information
-C. Cards to capture owner first name and instrument details
+3. Cards to capture owner first name and instrument details
-D. Instrument data can be deleted without deleting an owners' ID card D1.
-When another instrument is added to that owners' name, the card is updated
+4. Instrument data can be deleted without deleting an owners' ID card 4a.
+When another instrument is added to that owners' name, the empty card is updated instead of populating an unnecessary additional card
-E. Multiple cards per owner, per instrument
+5. Multiple cards available per owner, per instrument
-F. Check in / Check out toggle feature that changes the card's appearance if checked in or checked out and logs the status back to the database.
+6. Check in / Check out toggle feature that changes the card's appearance if checked in or checked out and logs the status back to the database.
-G. On the Musicians/Owners view, a table populates with musicians' first names and the number of instruments on file.
+7. On the Musicians/Owners view, a table populates with musicians' first names and the number of instruments on file per name.

 ## Next Steps
 1. An 'edit' feature will populate on each card and that cards inputs can be updated.